-- 1. A bachelor's degree from a regionally accredited institution. - 2.
-Minimum 3.0 grade point average on a 4.0 scale. - 3.
-Students with a GPA between 2.75 and 3.0 may be considered for admission, if they provide one of the following: - a.
-Four years successful employment experience (validated by a letter of recommendation from a supervisor based on good evaluations). - b.
-An acceptable GRE score for verbal and quantitative tests. - 4.
-Official admission to the School for Education.
+- 5. Advanced candidates with a GPA between 3.75 and 3.0 may be considered for admission, if they provide one of the following: - a.
+Four years successful employment experience (letter of recommendation from a supervisor based on good evaluations). - b.
+An acceptable GRE score for verbal and quantitative tests. - 6.
+Official admission to the School of Education.

-Note: An applicant who has been denied admission to a graduate education program may appeal the decision to the Committee for Selection, Admission, Retention and Appeals.
-The appeal shall be submitted in writing to the chair of the CSARA using the appropriate appellate.
+Note: An applicant who has been denied admission to a Graduate Education program may appeal the decision to the Committee for Selection, Admission, Retention and Appeals (CSARA).
+The appeal shall be submitted in writing to the chair of the CSARA using the appropriate appeal form.
 Documentation supporting the appeal must accompany the appeal form where applicable.
-Additional information related to the appeals process may be obtained from the School for Education office.
+Additional information related to the appeals process may be obtained from the School of Education office.